pingcap/docs/sql-statements/sql-statement-flashback-to-timestamp.md

 > **Note:**
 >
-> The principle of `FLASHBACK CLUSTER TO TIMESTAMP` is to rewrite an old data with the latest timestamp, and will not delete the data directly.
-So, you need to ensure that there is enough storage space before using it.
+> The working principle of `FLASHBACK CLUSTER TO TIMESTAMP` is to write the old data of a specific point in time with the latest timestamp, and will not delete the current data.
+So before using this feature, you need to ensure that there is enough storage space for the old data and the current data.

 ## Syntax